 Sometimes, parents and children discuss a problem rationally but are unable to find a solution.
 They call in a third party to arbitrate, usually a relative, or a friend of the parents’.
 If this doesn’t work out, it is worth seeking help from a professional for a discussion and unbiased advice.
 As an example I cite the case of a 15-year-old girl whose parents brought her in for a consultation last year.
 She was getting low grades, and her parents thought it was because she was lazy and didn’t study long enough.
 It turned out she had Attention Deficit Hyperactivity Disorder (ADHD), was started on treatment, and performed unexpectedly well in her ICSE papers!

-What is seen as bad behaviour could be a coping mechanism adopted by a teenager with genuine psychiatric problems.
-This is never obvious, so the behaviour is almost always taken at face value.
+What is seen as bad behavior could be a coping mechanism adopted by a teenager with genuine psychiatric problems.
+This is never obvious, so the behavior is almost always taken at face value.
 Very anxious youngsters often smoke or drink to quell anxiety.
 So do young people on the verge of a psychotic breakdown, as they may be hearing threatening voices, or believe their laptops are being hacked.
 Indeed, parents often bring their wards in with complaints like “he has attendance shortage in college”, “she’s on her laptop all night and sleeps all day”, with no idea of the demons their children are battling in their heads.